livekit/livekit/deploy/README.md

 # LiveKit Server Deployment

 This document covers setting up LiveKit server.
 You should already have a LiveKit server config.yaml file, with a valid self-generated API key by following the instructions in the top level [README.md](https://github.com/livekit/livekit-server/blob/master/README.md).
-If you need SSL termination, you will also need an SSL certificate and key.
+You will also need an SSL certificate and private key, which can be purchased anywhere that sells SSL certificates.

 ## Deployment
 You have the choice of deploying LiveKit using [Cloud Init](#cloud-init) or with a [Custom Built Cloud Image](#custom-built-cloud-image).
+All custom configuration can go into the Cloud Init config, or you can SSH into your LiveKit server instance after it has been created.
+The LiveKit `config.yaml` file is located at `/opt/livekit-server/config.yaml`.

 If you prefer to deploy LiveKit on Kubernetes, see https://github.com/livekit/livekit-helm instead.

 ### Cloud Init
 You can deploy a LiveKit server using a vanilla Linux image and Cloud Init configuration file.